 - The trustees of an English trust in The Consumers Trust bankruptcy pending in the Southern District of New York.

-- Official creditors committees in other widely known bankruptcies such as Federated Department Stores in Ohio, Florsheim Shoes in Illinois, Herman's Sporting Goods in New Jersey, Long John Silver Restaurants in Delaware, The Walking Company in California, The Athlete's Foot in New York, P.A.
-Bergner/Carson Pirie Scott in Wisconsin, Filene's Basement in Massachusetts, Stage Stores in Texas, Levitz Home Furnishings in New York, SportsTown in Georgia, Signature Styles in Delaware, The Bombay Company in Texas, Steve & Barry's in New York, Goody's Family Clothing in Delaware, Princeton Ski Shops in New Jersey, GI Joe's in Delaware, Harvey Electronics in New York, Lillian Vernon in Delaware, EPV Solar in New Jersey, Pizzeria Uno in New York, Ritz Camera Centers in Delaware, Beyond Oblivion in New York, as well as hundreds of others.
+- Official creditors committees in other widely known bankruptcies such as Blockbuster Video in New York, Federated Department Stores in Ohio, Florsheim Shoes in Illinois, Herman's Sporting Goods in New Jersey, Long John Silver Restaurants in Delaware, The Walking Company in California, The Athlete's Foot in New York, Boot Town in Texas, Filene's Basement in Massachusetts, Stage Stores in Texas, Levitz Home Furnishings in New York, SportsTown in Georgia, The Bombay Company in Texas, Steve & Barry's in New York, Goody's Family Clothing in Delaware, Princeton Ski Shops in New Jersey, GI Joe's in Delaware, Harvey Electronics in New York, LIfe Uniform in Delaware, Lillian Vernon in Delaware, EPV Solar in New Jersey, Pizzeria Uno in New York, Ritz Camera Centers in Delaware, Beyond Oblivion in New York, Sierra Snowboards in San Jose, CA, The Sharper Image in Delaware, United Retail Group in New York, Sbarro's in New York, Brookstone in Delaware, Eddie Bauer in Delaware, Edwin Watts Golf in Delaware, Vertis Holdings in Delaware, Orchard Brands in Delaware and Hipcricket in Delaware.

 - Unofficial committees in CompUSA in Dallas Texas, Rag Shops in New Jersey, K's Merchandise Mart in Illinois, Mortt's Distributors in New Hampshire, Klein's All Sports in New York, Work 'n Gear in Massachusetts, Dunlaps in Texas, Boot Town in Texas, Ski Market in Massachusetts, and many more.

-- Clients as creditors and claimants in bankruptcy cases such as Enron, MCI/WorldCom, Teligent, Ames Department Stores, Cornerstone Propane in New York, Linen's n' Things in Delaware, Bally Health & Fitness, Hawaiian Airlines in Hawaii, Hedstrom in Illinois, Mirant in Texas, Irwin Toys in Ontario, Canada, and NewPage in Delaware.
+- Clients as creditors, claimants and other parities of interest in bankruptcy cases such as Enron, MCI/WorldCom, Teligent, Ames Department Stores, Cornerstone Propane, Bally Health & Fitness, National Sports Museum and Delta Airlines in New York, Linen's n' Things and Archetypes in Delaware, Hawaiian Airlines in Hawaii, Hedstrom in Illinois, Mirant in Texas, Irwin Toys in Ontario, Canada, and NewPage in Delaware.

 Mr. Indyke was a partner at the boutique bankruptcy firm Siegel, Sommers & Schwartz from 1987 until 1998, when the firm effectively merged into Kronish Lieb Weiner & Hellman.